 This set is ideal for large groups.
 This version is license-free, so you and your group members don’t have to scramble to get a special permit to use these on your cruise.

 Overall, this would be great to take on a cruise.
-The battery life, connection, and range are exceptional, and you can communicate clearly with your group members with this unit.
+The battery life, connection, and range are exceptional, and you can communicate clearly with your group members in this unit.